 You can drink it as it is.
 At room temperature, chilled or fresh from the freezer.
-Add cava or prosecco to it if you want to try a hedgerow twist on a Kir cocktail.
-Try it over ice.
+Add cava or prosecco to it to make a blackberry gin cocktail – if you want to try a hedgerow twist on a Kir cocktail.
+Try this blackberry gin prosecco cocktail over ice.

 Can I use frozen blackberries in blackberry gin?

 Absolutely.
 You can use fresh or frozen blackberries in this blackberry gin recipe.